preset-io/backend-sdk/README.rst

 Running SQL
 -----------

 The CLI offers an easy way to run SQL against an analytical database in a workspace.
 This can be done programmatically or interactively.
-For example, to run the query ``SELECT COUNT(*) FROM sales`` given a workspace URL and a database ID you can run:
+For example, to run the query ``SELECT COUNT(*) AS revenue FROM sales`` given a workspace URL and a database ID you can run:

 .. code-block:: bash